RMerl/asuswrt-merlin/README-merlin.txt

 (backslashes must be doubled.)

-* Dual WAN *
+* Dual WAN (EXPERIMENTAL) *
 Asuswrt originally supports using a USB 3G/4G modem to use as a failover Internet connection.
 Dual WAN is the next step, also developped by Asus but left disabled so far in their official releases (probably because this is still work in progress).

 The first improvement over USB failover is that it works not only with USB but with other ethernet devices, which can be plugged